LordMaduz/Reactive-Way-of-Handling-data-with-Amazon-Tranfer-Manager/README.md

 # Reactive Data processing with Amazon S3 Transfer Manager
-This repo demonstrates thes usage of Amazon S3 Transfer Manager in the AWS SDK for Java 2.x.
+This repo demonstrates the usage of Amazon S3 Transfer Manager in the AWS SDK for Java 2.x.
 This implementation is for two use cases;
 * Asynchronous Parallel File Transfers with S3 Transfer Manager
 * Streaming data to Amazon S3 Asynchronously. asynchronous and parallel file transfers and data streaming.